louisfaury/cruxponent/content/post/mdp_basics.md

 ## Markov Decision Processes
 Markov Decision Processes (MDPs) stand as a fundamental formalisation of sequential decision-making and control problems.
-Throughout the series, we will focus on discrete MDPs – with discrete (i.e finite or countable) state and action spaces.
+Throughout this series, we will focus on discrete MDPs – with finite or countable state and action spaces.
-Most ideas are portable to continuous MDPs; their proper treatment requiring slightly more subtle measure theoretic argument, we exclude them for the sake of clarity.
+Most ideas are portable to continuous MDPs; their proper treatment requiring slightly more subtle measure theoretic arguments, we exclude them for the sake of simplicity.

 ### Definition
-The first ingredients to a fully-observable, stationary MDP are a state space $\mathcal{S}$ and an control/action space $\mathcal{A}$.
+The first ingredients to a fully-observable, stationary MDP are a state space $\mathcal{S}$ and an action space $\mathcal{A}$.
-As announced we will focus on the case where $\mathcal{S}$, $\mathcal{A}$ are discrete - that is, finite or countable.
+As announced we will focus here on the case where $\mathcal{S}$, $\mathcal{A}$ are discrete -- that is, finite or countable.
 The _stationary_ dynamics between different states is encoded by some transition kernel $\mathcal{P}$, where:
 $$
     \mathcal{P}\_s^a(\cdot) = \mathbb{P}(s\_{t+1} = \cdot\vert s\_t=s, a\_t=a) \\; \text{ for any } t\geq 1\\; .